-If you have read any of my previous articles, you should know by now that I only recommend good-quality, supportive, lightweight and flexible shoes.
-I always explain how it doesn’t matter how supportive the shoes you get are, if you don’t tie them properly, you won’t get any of the benefits that the shoes have to offer.
+I always explain to women how it doesn’t matter how supportive their shoes are, if you don’t tie them properly, they won’t get any of the benefits that the shoes have to offer.

-The Best Way To Tie Shoes For People With Narrow Feet
+The Best Way to Tie Shoes for Women with Narrow Feet

-People with narrow feet have the hardest time finding shoes that FIT.
-However, the way they tie their shoes will make a tremendous difference in the way their shoes FEEL and FIT.
+Women with narrow feet have the hardest time finding shoes that fit.
+However, the way they tie their shoes will make a tremendous difference in the way their shoes feel.

-I call this method the “reverse the shoelaces technique”, and this particular shoe tying method will push your foot back, securing it against the back of the shoe, which will prevent your heels from slipping out the shoe.
+I call this method the “reverse the shoelaces technique”, and this particular shoe tying method will push your feet back, supporting and securing them against the back of the shoe, preventing your heels from slipping off the shoes.

 So, if you have narrow feet please follow the steps below to figure out the best way to tie your shoes: